-It is important that lessons are learnt when managing all levels and types of allegations - including those unfounded, false or malicious.
-The School Leader, or whoever is fulfilling the role of 'case manager' will review the circumstances of all substantiated cases to determine whether improvements can be made to the school's procedures to help prevent similar events in the future.
+It is important that lessons are learnt when managing all levels and types of allegations: including those unfounded, false or malicious.
+The senior leader, or whoever is fulfilling the role of 'case manager' will review the circumstances of all substantiated cases to determine whether improvements can be made to the school's procedures to help prevent similar events in the future.
+Where an allegation is concluded to be either unfounded, false, malicious or unsubstantiated, the case manager (and LADO if involved) will consider the facts and determine whether any lessons can be learned and improvements made.